telehash/telehash.github.io/protocol.md

 <a name="protocol" />
 # Protocol

-This is a list of the terminology that should be familar when using telehash:
+This is a list of the terminology and index of the common concepts that telehash uses:

 * **[hashname](hashname.md)** - The unique address of an individual application/instance using telehash, a 64 character hex string.
 * **[packet](packet.md)** - A single message containing JSON and/or binary data sent between any two hashnames.